 How we work

 Our delivery model is based upon collaboration and collective strength.
-In practice we have a network of core staff that are based at strategic locations across Scotland, England and Wales.
+In practice we have a network of core staff that are based at strategic locations across Scotland, England, Northern Ireland and Wales.
 We recognise that our small team is not able to deliver significant change in isolation.
 We therefore act as the hubs for departments, providing a focal point through which we can agree priorities, develop and deliver locally based solutions.
 By building strong connections at the local level we encourage ownership of the reform vision on the ground and a more dynamic dialogue with Whitehall.

 Our work programme focuses only upon those aspects that we are best placed to deliver.
 We support the corporate objectives highlighted in single departmental plans so we complement but do not duplicate departmental business.
 In practice these are the core cross departmental elements that underpin the development and ethos of the organisation as a whole such as strong local leadership, engagement and improved capability.